danielrbenjamin/WeBWorKer/README.md

 # WeBWorKer

-A Chrome extension to provide a real-time preview of math entered into WeBWorK text fields, and show whether parentheses are correctly completed.
+A Chrome extension to provide a real-time preview of math entered into WeBWorK text fields, and show whether parentheses are correctly completed, with minimal distraction in the form of extra input boxes or misaligned overlays.

 Based off of [WeBWorKMathView by Noah Tajwar](https://github.com/noaht11/WeBWorKMathView) and [WeBWorK Parentheses Checker by James Yuzawa](yuzawa-san/webwork-parentheses-checker).